MockingbirdME/game_md/core_rules/05 - hits_&_damage.md

 * Head - a character suffering damage to their head causes disorientation and can knock them out cold.
     - Stun - when a character suffers one or more stuns to their head they lose an additional defense per stun inflicted and risk being knocked unconscious.
 The character must make a skill check using body as the primary stat and endurance as the primary skill against a difficulty of 10 + the total number of stuns they were previously suffering from + 3 for each stun inflicted by this attack.
 Any form of failure on the skill check renders the character unconscious, if the character has ranks in the remain conscious secondary skill they can ignore a near failure result by instead suffering an additional 3 minus their rank in remain conscious stuns or a regular failure by suffering an additional 5 minus their rank in remain conscious suns.
     - Wound - the character can not take any actions with a turn requirement of one other than a recovery action on their next turn.
-* Arm -
+* Arm - a character receiving damage to an arm may have a difficulty time using it or drop whatever items they are holding.
+    - Stun - a character receiving one or more stuns to an arm receive one penalty die to each skill check on their next turn that uses the damaged arm.
+    - Wound - a character can not use an arm that suffered one or more wounds since their last turn.
+If they suffer two or more wounds at once they also drop any item they are holding in the associated hand.
 * Legs -
 * Body - damage suffered to the body area causes no additional effects.

-    * Arm wounds - when a character suffers any number of wounds to an arm they can not use that arm for actions on their next turn and loose any bonuses gained from equipment carried by that arm (parry, shield, etc.) until the end of their next turn, if they suffer two, or more, wounds at once they drop whatever they're holding in the associated hand and if they suffer three, or more, wounds at once the arm is rendered unusable until their wounds heal.
     * Leg wounds - when a character suffers wounds to their legs they can not spend stamina on move actions during their next turn and their base move is reduced by three per wound suffered (minimum 1) until the wounds are healed, if they suffer two, or more, wounds at once they are knocked prone, if they suffer three, or more, wounds at once they can not take any move actions other than to walk and their first move action each turn no longer has its turn requirement reduced until the wounds heal.
     * Body wounds - a character suffering wounds to the body suffer no additional penalties beyond those granted by having the wound(s).